tc39/proposal-temporal/docs/README.md

 ### **Temporal.Calendar**

-A Calendar API is under discussion.
+A `Temporal.Calendar` represents a calendar system.
+Most code will use the ISO 8601 calendar, but other calendar systems are available.

-See [Calendar Draft](./calendar-draft.md) for more information.
+See [Temporal.Calendar Documentation](./calendar.md) for more detailed documentation.

 ## Object Relationship